samtim/i2c-sniffer-100kBaud-Arduino-Mega/README.md

 Set TIMEOUT longer than the maximum length of one burst, but shorter than the time beween bursts minus the time required to analye and display the data.

-Example: maximum time of one i2c burst  300 msec
+Example: maximum time of one i2c burst  300 msec.
-Time between bursts: 3000 msec
+Time between bursts: 3000 msec.
-Time to analyze and display data of one burst: 100 msec In this example TIMEOUT can be set between 300 msec and 2900 msec
+Time to analyze and display data of one burst: 100 msec.
+In this example TIMEOUT can be set between 300 msec and 2900 msec

 If you don't know anything about the i2c activity, set the timeout initially to a